Week of October 21, 2013

 - Professional Activities: School of Education

-- Professional Activities: School of Arts and Sciences
+- Professional Activities: School of Arts, Sciences, and Business

 On October 24, the School Sisters of Notre Dame on campus, across the country and around the world will gather to celebrate the 180th anniversary of their founding by Mother Mary Theresa Gerhardinger, in Munich, Germany.
 Notre Dame of Maryland University will join the international celebration by having a special Mass in the Marikle Chapel of the Annunciation at 12:15pm.
 School Sisters will renew their religious commitment as vowed members of the SSND Congregation.